 The power of the Slicer comes at a cost - it is the first window that we have seen where the computation time can easily make the display unacceptably slow.
 Display time depends on four factors: image thickness, high versus low resolution, image size, and the number of processors available.
 The program will take advantage of all processors automatically.
-If you need to average through many slices with a high resolution display, be sure to make the image as small as possible.
+If you need to average through many slices with a high resolution display, be sure to make the image no larger than needed.
 If you must work with a very slow slicer window, remember that the hot sliders can be tamed with the Ctrl key.

 The Multi-Z window provides another way to view 3D data, by presenting a gallery of slices side by side.
 With the controls in the toolbar on the right, you can choose how many slices to show, whether to show them in a row, a column, or an array, and the spacing between successive slices.
 You can also control whether the model is drawn in the middle panel (in the example, it is not), and whether it is drawn in the other panels.
 This window is a variant of the Zap window and the first toolbar has a subset of the features in the standard Zap toolbar.

 In order for your model to look right in 3D, you may need to set a property called the "Z-scale" correctly.
 Both the Z-scale and the pixel size must be set to get accurate quantitative information about the model, because these values are used for calculating length, surface area or volume from object, contour or mesh data.
 To adjust these fields in the model header select the Model Header menu item from the Edit menu in the 3dmod Information Window.